 March 5, 2021

-On International Women’s Day, we take a walk through our exhibitions to highlight the strong women whose stories are central to the history we teach and the voices we preserve.
+We took a walk through our exhibitions to highlight the strong women whose stories are central to the history we teach and the voices we preserve.
 The women we highlight today are just some of the well-known women who have made their mark on Sydney’s Jewish community; there are many others we could tell today, and we endeavour to continue to tell them year-round.

 From convict to First Lady, the young Jewish Esther Abrahams rose through the ranks in Sydney after being sentenced to the penal colony for stealing two cards of lace at the age of 15.